Wulf and Eadwacer: Differing interpretations

 Even though the poem is a mere nineteen lines there are many differing interpretations, not least because the poem contains several obscure words and some ambiguous grammar.
 One interpreter considers that the word Eadwacer in the poem is not a proper noun, but a simple common noun which means "property watcher".
 This brings the characters in the poem from three to two, the speaker and her lover, Wulf.
 If one adopts this interpretation then her exclamation ("Do you hear me, Eadwacer?") could be meant to be sarcastic or a calling out of his manhood.
 She is saying that his long absences have made him anything but a protector to her and their child whom she worries about.
 Using this interpretation, the speaker's use of irony when speaking of her lover makes the last two lines make sense.
 The speaker may be saying that Wulf has been her lover and her child's father, but has never treated her as or actually been her husband.
 Therefore, the complications of their relationship is easily unbound.
 However, this seems to be more easily done by Wulf than the speaker herself (Adams).

 While debatable among scholars, some argue the character of Wulf is the speaker's child and not her lover.
-In this instance, she could be lamenting after her son, hoping that he was okay, or mourning his death.
+In this instance, she could be lamenting after her son, hoping that he was safe, or mourning his death.
 One scholar says:In Wulf and Eadwacer a woman finds herself in a situation typical of Old English poetry, torn between conflicting loyalties.
 Many commentators see this particular situation as a sexual triangle, with Wulf the woman’s lover and Eadwacer her husband.
 If so, then Wulf and Eadwacer is not typical, because most Old English loyalty crises occur within the family group…It is…true that romantic or sexual love was not the literary commonplace before the twelfth century it has been since; other loves took precedence…The situation in Wulf and Eadwacer is far more typically Anglo-Saxon than as usually interpreted, if the speaker is understood to be the mother of the person she addresses as Wulf, as well as of the 'whelp' of line 16.His argument that Wulf is actually the narrator’s son gives a different depth to the elegy—it becomes a poem of mourning for her son that seems to be exiled or dead.